beyarkay/masters-thesis/oral/speaking-notes.md

 # Literature Review

-Give a slide on Sturman, initial surveys, how the field started, etc

 Always go back to the research questions.
 The lit review should justify why you made the choices you did.

-Get graphs of implicit/explicit over time

-Get graphs of fidelity over time

-Look at number of classes over time

-Look at the different models and technology over time, use this to motivate _Ergo_'s choices

-Include data on:

-- tech used
-- Number of classes
-- Model(s) used
-- Gesture fidelity
-- Explicit or implicit segmentation

 Explain the swarm plot and how to read it